vserova/book/pages/ch_app.md

 where `<mode>` is one of the following:

--   <span class="nctnt ncbi-type">STATEFUL</span>
+-   `STATEFUL`

--   <span class="nctnt ncbi-type">STATELESS</span>
+-   `STATELESS`

-The default value (when the tag is missing) is <span class="nctnt ncbi-type">STATELESS</span> to support calls from Web browsers.
+The default value (when the tag is missing) is `STATELESS` to support calls from Web browsers.

 When the DISPD dispatcher relays data to the NCBID utility this tag is set in accordance with the current client mode.

-The <span class="nctnt ncbi-type">STATELESS</span> mode is almost identical to a call of a conventional CGI program with an exception that the HTTP header could hold tags pertaining to the dispatching protocol, and resulting from data relaying (if any) by the DISPD dispatcher.
+The `STATELESS` mode is almost identical to a call of a conventional CGI program with an exception that the HTTP header could hold tags pertaining to the dispatching protocol, and resulting from data relaying (if any) by the DISPD dispatcher.

-In the <span class="nctnt ncbi-type">STATEFUL</span> mode, the NCBID utility starts the program in a more tricky way, which is closer to working in a firewall mode for the DISPD dispatcher, i.e. the NCBID utility loads the program with its stdin and stdout bound to a port, which is switched to listening.
+In the `STATEFUL` mode, the NCBID utility starts the program in a more tricky way, which is closer to working in a firewall mode for the DISPD dispatcher, i.e. the NCBID utility loads the program with its stdin and stdout bound to a port, which is switched to listening.
 The program becomes a sort of an Internet daemon (the only exception is that only one incoming connection is allowed).
 Then the client is sent back an HTTP reply containing the `Connection-Info` tag.
 The client has to use port, host, and ticket from that tag to connect to the server by creating a dedicated TCP connection.

-<span class="nctnt highlight">Note</span>: the NCBID utility never generates <span class="nctnt ncbi-type">TRY\_STATELESS</span> keyword.
+*Note*: the NCBID utility never generates `TRY_STATELESS` keyword.

 For the sake of the backward compatibility the NCBID utility creates the following environment variables (in addition to CGI/1.0 environment variables created by the HTTP daemon when calling NCBID) before starting the service executables: